jcristau/Lima-documentation/source/compilation.rst

 *Compilation Steps:*

-* First of all you need to compile C/C++ libraries.
+* On this platform there not automatic build.
-  On this platform there not automatic build.
   You have to build all C/C++ libraries by your how with Visual Studio.
   Visual Studio projects are under :

   - third-party/Processlib/build/msvc/9.0/libprocesslib